Modularity of higher theta series I: cohomology of the generic fiber

 We first argue that it suffices to show that whenever $\cE_1, \cE_2 \subset \cG$ are two \emph{transverse} Lagrangians in $\cG \in \Bun_{GU^{-}(2m)}(k)$, meaning that their intersection in the vector bundle $\cG$ is the $0$-section, then we have

 Note that the condition that $\cE_1, \cE_2$ are transverse is equivalent to their intersection being zero on the (geometric) generic fiber of $X'$.

-\begin{lemma} Let $F'/F$ be an extension of fields of characteristic not equal to $2$ and $V$ be a finite-dimensional $F'/F$-Hermitian space.
+\begin{lemma} Let $F'/F$ be a non-trivial quadratic extension of fields of characteristic not equal to $2$, with non-trivial automorphism $\sigma$, and $V$ be a finite-dimensional (skew) $F'/F$-Hermitian space.
 Let $L_1, L_2$ be two Lagrangian subspaces of $V$.
 Then there exists a Lagrangian subspace $L \subset V$ such that

 \end{lemma}